pnkfelix/pnkfx-blog/source/_drafts/2015-10-27-gc-and-rust-part-0-how-does-gc-work.markdown

 will not trace object "G" until after we have seen "C" via some route.)

-Also, I have left the
-memory for the mark-stack out of the picture; in this case the mark-stack would not grow very large, but in general one must anticipate the mark-stack growing as large as the longest path through the reachable object graph.
+Also, I have left the memory for the mark-stack out of the picture; in this case the mark-stack would not grow very large, but in general one must anticipate the mark-stack growing as large as the longest path through the reachable object graph.
 (The longest path in this case is three objects long.)

+#### The "Sweep" phase

 A Mark-Sweep collector does not move objects, so it must resort to metadata such as a free-list to track reclaimed memory.
 So, after the